popeindustries/nodeconf-oslo-2016/README.md

-- about me
+- about me?
 - about Yr
   - history
+    - open data
-  - today: traffic & audience
+    - traffic numbers
+    - geographic reach
 - about new Yr
   - history (m.yr.no)